dierat/learn_hanzi/README.md

 #Chinese Quiz

-A spaced-repetition app for learning to read Mandarin characters, built with Meteor js.
+A spaced-repetition app for learning to read Chinese characters, built with Meteor js.